diaspora/diaspora/README.md

 ## Notice

 We currently run Diaspora with the [thin](http://code.macournoyer.com/thin/) as our webserver, behind [nginx](http://wiki.nginx.org/Main).
-Diaspora uses the asynchronous feature of [EventMachine](http://rubyeventmachine.com/) to send messages between seeds, using the power of the [Reactor](http://en.wikipedia.org/wiki/Reactor_pattern) pattern.
-If you use mod_rails, mongrel, or another non-eventmachine based application server, federation and/or websockets may not work.
+Diaspora uses an asynchronous [EventMachine](http://rubyeventmachine.com/) queue inside the appserver to send messages between seeds.
+If you use mod_rails, mongrel, or another non-eventmachine based application server, federation may not work.

-If you don't like thin, you can always try [Rainbows!](http://rainbows.rubyforge.org/) We will try and fully support more webservers later, but that is what works for now.
+If you don't like thin, you can always try [Rainbows!](http://rainbows.rubyforge.org/) We will try to fully support more webservers later, but that is what works for now.

 These instructions are for machines running [Ubuntu](http://www.ubuntu.com/),